As of the morning of June 12, the landscape in the Code Enforcement Office of the Village of Key Biscayne has changed considerably.

 Chief code compliance officer Michael Mila, code compliance officer Alexander Posada, and code compliance officer Marilyn Victores, have been laid off according to village manager Andrea Agha.

-They are currently on paid administrative leave until next Monday, June 17, when the village council is expected to determine the appropriate severance package in compliance with the general employees union; the International Union of Police Associations (IUPA).
+They are currently on paid administrative leave until the village council determines the appropriate severance package in compliance with the general employees union; the International Union of Police Associations (IUPA).

 “We don’t take lay-offs lightly,” said Agha.

 “We are custodians of the public funds and we need to manage them responsibly, this was a business decision that had nothing to do with performance.”

 The manager said that over the years the staff grew, at times when budgets were more robust, to increased hiring when actually the standard that determines the staff comparable to the density and miles of Key Biscayne was incongruent.